Willi Orbán: RB Leipzig

+2015–16 season

 In May 2015, Orbán joined league rivals RB Leipzig.
 The move reported to have cost 2.5 million euros transfer fee.
 He later said: "I switched mainly because of Ralf Rangnick.
 He can make any player better."

 Orbán made his RB Leipzig debut in the opening game of the season, starting the whole game, in a 1–0 win over FSV Frankfurt.
 He quickly established himself in the starting eleven for the side, playing in the centre–back position.
 In mid–September, Orbán was a subject of fault for making two mistakes in the last three matches, leading him to be on probation.
 Despite this, Orbán continued to remain in the starting eleven for the side.
 After picking up his fifth yellow card of the season against SV Sandhausen, Orbán missed the contest against his former club, Kaiserslautern, through suspension.
 He scored his first goal for Leipzig in a 3–0 victory over Union Berlin on 19 February 2016, and was handed the captain's armband for two matches in March in the absence of regular captain Dominik Kaiser.
 Orbán was sent off on his first return to the Fritz-Walter-Stadion in Kaiserslautern, after picking up his second yellow card in the 63rd minute.
 During the match, he received mixed reception from 1.
 FC Kaiserslautern supporters.
 Orbán played nearly every minute of Leipzig's successful campaign in the 2.
 Bundesliga, and as a centre-back, was instrumental in Leipzig's league-leading defense.
 In his first season at RB Leipzig, Orbán went on to make thirty–three appearances and scoring once in all competitions.